The dip snatch

 /clean and snatch/clean from power position

 are exercises I use a lot with my lifters, and there’s a lot of confusion out there on the terminology, execution and purpose, so let’s straighten it out once and for all.

 First, both exercises use the same “power position”—trunk vertical and knees bent.
 This is essentially identical to the position of a jerk dip (hence my calling it a dip snatch/clean years ago).
-Yes, I agree calling that the power position is questionable, but you can blame coach Lyn Jones for naming it that when he wrote the USAW coaching manuals 20 years ago or so.
+Yes, I agree calling that the power position is questionable, but I didn't name it—I'm just working with what I've got.
 The only difference is whether you begin the lift by holding that position statically first (from power position) or if you begin standing tall and move in an out of it as a countermovement (dip).

 The primary purpose of both lifts is to improve vertical leg drive at the end of the pull, which is commonly cut off early or totally overpowered by hips or an excessive backward lean.
 By beginning in such a high position, we’re greatly limiting the time and distance to accelerate and elevate the bar, which means we have to generate more force in less time, and by placing ourselves in the power position, with knees forward and trunk vertical, we’re training the proper position for us to be in after the scoop, which sets us up for a strong vertical push with the legs.

 The secondary purpose is to develop aggression and speed in the pull under the bar.
 Because we’re limiting our ability to elevate the bar, we have less time and space to reposition ourselves under it, which means our timing has to be optimal—you have a much smaller margin for error than in a full lift.